anoma/nspec/docs/arch/node/engines/local_key_value_storage_environment.juvix.md

 ## Overview

 The Local Key-Value Storage Engine provides local storage and retrieval of data in a key-value format.

+??? quote "Auxiliary Juvix code"

+    ```juvix
+    -- Get list of engine IDs that should be notified for a given key
+    axiom getNotificationTargets : StorageKey -> List EngineID;

+    axiom advanceTime : Nat -> Nat;
+    ```

 ## Mailbox state types